-''' executed with a script and the -q (quiet operation) argument to notify the user.
+Print the output to stdout too.
+This is useful when all Yosys is executed with a script and the -q (quiet operation) argument to notify the user.

+-stderr

--stderr Print the output to stderr too.
+Print the output to stderr too.

+-nolog

--nolog Don't use the internal log() command.
+Don't use the internal log() command.
 Use either -stdout or -stderr, otherwise no output will be generated at all.

 -n

-do not append a newline
+do not append a newline '''

+G.101 logger - set logger properties

 '''

-G.100 logger - set logger properties

-'''

 logger [options]

 This command sets global logger properties, also available using command line

 options.

--[noltime
+-[no]time

 enable/disable display of timestamp in log output.

 -[no]stderr

 enable/disable logging errors to stderr.

 -warn regex

 print a warning for all log messages matching the regex.

 -nowarn regex

 if a warning message matches the regex, it is printed as regular

 message instead.

 -werror regex

 if a warning message matches the regex, it is printed as error

 message instead and the tool terminates with a nonzero return code.

 -[no]debug

 globally enable/disable debug log messages.

+'''

+'''

 -experimental <feature>

 do not print warnings for the specified experimental feature

--expect <type> <regex> <expected_count>

-expect log, warning or error to appear. matched errors will terminate

-with exit code 0.
+-expect <type> <regex> <expected_count> expect log, warning or error to appear. matched errors will terminate with exit code 0.

--expect-no-warnings

-gives error in case there is at least one warning that is not expected.
+-expect-no-warnings gives error in case there is at least one warning that is not expected.

-'''

 -check-expected

 verifies that the patterns previously set up by -expect have actually been met, then clears the expected log list.
 If this is not called manually, the check will happen at yosys exist time instead.

+'''

-G.101 Is - list modules or objects in modules
+G.102 Is - list modules or objects in modules

+'''

 ls [selection]

 When no active module is selected, this prints a list of modules.

 When an active module is selected, this prints a list of objects in the module.

+'''

-G.102 ltp - print longest topological path
+G.103 ltp - print longest topological path

+'''

 ltp [options] [selection]

 This command prints the longest topological path in the design.
 (Only considers paths within a single module, so the design must be flattened.)

 -noff

 automatically exclude FF cell types

+'''

-G.103 lut2mux - convert \$lut to \$MUX
+G.104 lut2mux - convert \$lut to \$MUX

+'''

 lut2mux [options] [selection]

-This pass converts \$lut cells to \$MUX gates.
+This pass converts $lut cells to $MUX gates.

-G.104 maccmap - mapping macc cells

-maccmap [-unmap] [selection]

-This pass maps \$macc cells to yosys \$fa and \$alu cells.
-When the -unmap option is used then the \$macc cell is mapped to \$add, \$sub, etc. cells instead.

-G.105 memory - translate memories to basic cells

 '''

+G.105 maccmap - mapping macc cells

+''' maccmap [-unmap] [selection]

+This pass maps $macc cells to yosys $fa and $alu cells.
+When the -unmap option is used then the $macc cell is mapped to $add, $sub, etc. cells instead. '''

+G.106 memory - translate memories to basic cells

+'''

 memory [-norom] [-nomap] [-nordff] [-nowiden] [-nosat] [-memx] [-no-rw-check] [-bram

 → <bram_rules>] [selection]

 This pass calls all the other memory passes in a useful order:

 opt_mem

 opt_mem_priority

-opt mem feedback

-memory_bmux2rom
+opt_mem_feedback

+memory bmux2rom

 (skipped if called with -norom)

-memory_dff [-no-rw-check]
+memory dff [-no-rw-check]

 (skipped if called with -nordff or -memx)

 opt_clean

 memory_share [-nowiden] [-nosat]

 opt_mem_widen

+memory_memx

 (when called with -memx)

-memory_memx

 opt_clean

 memory_collect

 memory_bram -rules <bram_rules>

 (when called with -bram)

+memory_map

 (skipped if called with -nomap)

-memory_map

 This converts memories to word-wide DFFs and address decoders

 or multiport memory blocks if called with the -nomap option.

 '''

-G.106 memory_bmux2rom - convert muxes to ROMs
+G.107 memory_bmux2rom - convert muxes to ROMs